-At EU level, among the measures to accompany the latest proposed target of at least a 55% reduction in GHG emissions by 2030 are actions to preserve and expand the capacity of natural carbon sinks in each Member State, with binding targets from 2026.
+At EU level, among the measures to accompany the latest proposed target of at least a 55% reduction in 0406 emissions by 2030 are actions to preserve and expand the capacity of natural carbon sinks in each Member State, with binding targets from 2026.
 By 2035, the Union should strive to achieve climate neutrality in land use, forestry and agriculture [...]
-(Green Pact for Europe of 14 July 2021).
+(Green Pact for Europe of H. July 2021).

-In addition, in its National Low Carbon Strategy (SNBC, 2020), France attributes an important role to natural carbon sinks for achieving carbon neutrality in 2050, which should be doubled to reach approximately 65 Mt CO eq2 /year in 2050, of which a growing share is in long-lived wood products (20 Mt, see sheet 5bis) as well as in agricultural areas (11 Mt).
-This scenario is accompanied by a number of measures such as increasing carbon storage in agricultural soils through changes in practices; the development of active and sustainable forest management, allowing both the adaptation of the forest to climate change and the preservation of carbone stocks in the forest ecosystem; the development of afforestation adapted to climate change and the reduction of land clearing.
+In addition, in its National Low Carbon Strategy (SNBC, 2020), France attributes an important role to natural carbon sinks for achieving carbon neutrality in 2050, which should be doubled to reach approximately 65 Mt Co e2/ year in 2050, of which a growing share is in long-lived wood products (20 Mt, see sheet 5bis) as well as in agricultural areas (11 Mt).
+This scenario is accompanied by a number of measures such as increasing carbon storage in agricultural soils through changes in practices, the development of active and sustainable forest management allowing both the adaptation of the forest to climate change and the presention of cortive stacks in the forest exception.

+of active and sustainable forest management, allowing both the adaptation of the forest to climate change and the preservation of carbone stocks in the forest ecosystem; the development of afforestation adapted to climate change and the reduction of land clearing.

 France must therefore now acquire the means to consolidate existing data and knowledge in order to specify the real potential of these carbon sinks and to improve the monitoring of land use and the understanding of carbon dynamics within ecosystems.
-It also appears necessary to construct quantified scenarios of the evolution of these sinks under the impact of climate change.
-Locks on the current evolution of carbon stocks and fluxes in ecosystems and the interactions between carbon, nitrogen and water,
+It also appears necessary to construct quantified scenarios of the evolution of these sinks under the impact of climate change, Locks.